• Home

 PM Modi may face some civil service departures from his office if re-elected: Sources

-NEW DELHI: The Indian government may have to make a series of significant changes at the top of the nation’s civil service if Prime Minister Narendra Modi is re-elected to a second term in May, according to multiple sources in the administration.
+NEW DELHI: If Prime Minister Narendra Modi is re-elected to a second term in May, the Indian government may have to make a series of significant changes at the top of the nation’s civil service, according to multiple sources in the administration.

-At least eight senior bureaucrats in the prime minister’s office have either sought a transfer to other departments or plan to take premature retirement.
+At least eight senior bureaucrats in the prime minister’s office have either sought a transfer to other departments or plan to retire prematurely.
 The officials from the prime minister’s office, the home (interior) ministry, and the foreign ministry declined to be named because of the subject’s sensitivity.

 Article Summary show